nelsontky/let-it-go-submission/README.md

 ## Purpose
 This submission portal allows users to submit their reviews to our database for the admins' approval.
-At the same time,admins are able to log in directly to approve/reject these submissions.
+At the same time, admins are able to log in directly to approve/reject these submissions.

 ## Demo